fmatter/pyradigms/README.md

 ### `print_paradigms`
 The `print_paradigms` method takes an argument `tables`, which is a three-dimensional dictionary, and prints them to the specified `.csv` output file.
-It can be used to create paradigm representations of dictionaryes.
+If no `tables` argument is passed, the dictionary created by `create_hash` will be used.
-Take the following dictionary as an example.
+Take the following dictionary of Bernese German verb forms as an example.
 It has three dimensions, the first being the meaning of the verb, the second being number, and the third being person.

 ```